needle-mirror/com.unity.services.cloudcode/Documentation~/Authoring/cloud_code_scripts.md

 ## Creation

-Right-click on the `Project Window` then select `Create > Cloud Code Js Script` to create a Cloud Code Script.
+Right-click on the `Project Window` then select `Create > Services > Cloud Code Js Script` to create a Cloud Code Script.

 ## Parameters